mrasyidgpfl/SlateQ-RecSys-Research-III/README.md

 - **ECommStory** defines the simulation graph by connecting user, item, and recommender models, returning a RecSim NG `network.Network`.
 - **ECommRuntime** wraps the RecSim runtime and handles stepping through episodes while exchanging observations and rewards with agents.
 - **Agents** include multiple SlateQ variants, DQN, contextual bandits, greedy, and random policies, all registered via the agent `Registry`.
-- **MetricsLogger** and **RankingMetrics** track training performance, producing CSV/JSON logs and evaluation plots automatically.
+- **MetricsLogger** and **RankingMetrics** handle training performance tracking and generate CSV/JSON logs as well as evaluation plots automatically

-This setup allows us to run consistent experiments across different algorithms and compare their performance fairly within the same RecSim environment.

 ---